The Principality of Monaco is opulent and exclusive,

 Something to think about.....

-In 2020, the Monaco Grand Prix is May 24.
-This means, through April and May all the harbour waterfront and some streets near the casino are going to be closed while barricades and viewing stands are put in place, and then after the race must all be taken down.
+In 2023, the Monaco Grand Prix is May 26 to May 28.
+This means, through May all the harbour waterfront and some streets near the casino are going to be closed while barricades and viewing stands are put in place, and then after the race must all be taken down.
 The following walk will not be possible.
 If you want to see the other side of the harbour and the casino, the HOHO buses will take different routes and you can still get off near the casino.
 You could check city buses as well.
 The tourist information center will be able to help you.

 A Walk to the Casino